garindra/brick/README.md

 ###PyPI Page
 [http://pypi.python.org/pypi/brick](http://pypi.python.org/pypi/brick)

+###Prerequisites
+`pycacher` is currently well tested on Python 2.5, 2.6 and 2.7.

+###Run unit tests
+If you have the `nose` Python unit tester library installed and want to run the unit test suite for this library, then simply run this command:
+    nosetests

+###Travis CI
+You can track the project's CI status on Travis at : [http://travis-ci.org/#!/garindra/pycacher](http://travis-ci.org/#!/garindra/pycacher)

+###License
+MIT 2.0

 ###Inspiration
 This library is heavily inspired by the public description of Quora's webnode2 found [here](http://www.quora.com/Shreyes-Seshasai/Posts/Tech-Talk-webnode2-and-LiveNode).

-###License
-MIT 2.0

 ###Authors
 - Garindra Prahandono (garindraprahandono@gmail.com)